2010 Philippine House of Representatives elections in Metro Manila: Quezon City

 Map of Quezon City's legislative districts.

-1st District
+1st district

+Incumbent Vincent Crisologo of the Nacionalista Party won re-election to a third term.

-Vincent "Bingbong" Crisologo is the incumbent.
-He is running against Vivienne Tan, daughter of business tycoon Lucio Tan as an independent.
-Tan was disqualified on April 23, 2010, by the Court of Appeals for not being a Filipino citizen however the ruling is not yet finalized pending appeal.
+Vivienne Tan, daughter of business tycoon Lucio Tan, ran as an independent candidate.
+Tan was disqualified on April 23, 2010, by the Court of Appeals for not being a Filipino citizen, but the ruling was subject to appeal.

 The result of the election is under protest in the House of Representatives Electoral Tribunal.